Transdisciplinary Experiments

 4 Transdisciplinary architectures: children, space and climate change

-Francesca Salvi, Nicola Crowson and Guido Robazza
+Francesca Salvi, Guido Robazza and Nicola Crowson

-5 Exploring art and the earth: RELOAD communities, transdisciplinarity and empowering youth
+5 Exploring art and the Earth: ReLOAD communities, transdisciplinarity and empowering youth

 Rick Dolphijn and Irena Chawrilska

-6 Visioning transdisciplinary public health
+6 Visioning transdisciplinarity in public health

 Ranjita Dhital

-7 Provocation 2 – To see what everyone sees but think what no one has thought
+7 Provocation 2.
+To see what everyone sees but think what no one has thought

 Rana Basem Dajani